mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/download/index.md

 <p class="message--note"><strong>NOTE: </strong>You must be a registered user and logged on to the support portal to download this product.

-<p class="message--note"><strong>NOTE: </strong>This Docker image includes code from the MinIO Project (“MinIO”), which is © 2015-2021 MinIO, Inc. MinIO is made available subject to the terms and conditions of the <a href="https://www.gnu.org/licenses/agpl-3.0.en.html">GNU Affero General Public License 3.0</a>.
-The complete source code for MinIO is available for the <a href="https://github.com/minio/minio/tree/RELEASE.2020-12-03T05-49-24Z">2020 release</a> and the <a href="https://github.com/minio/minio/tree/RELEASE.2021-07-30T00-02-00Z">2021 release</a>.</p>

 If you have problems downloading Konvoy, contact your sales representative or <a href="mailto:sales@d2iq.com">sales@d2iq.com</a>.</p>

+This Docker image includes code from the MinIO Project (“MinIO”), which is © 2015-2021 MinIO, Inc. MinIO is made available subject to the terms and conditions of the GNU Affero General Public License 3.0.
+The complete source code for the version of MinIO packaged with DKP/Konvoy 1.8/Kommander 1.4 is available at this URL: https://github.com/minio/minio/tree/RELEASE.2020-12-03T05-49-24Z

+For a full list of attributed 3rd party software, see [D2IQ Legal](https://d2iq.com/legal/3rd).